hashicorp/packer/website/source/docs/provisioners/powershell.html.md

     the machine.
 This defaults to "c:/Windows/Temp/script.ps1".
 This value must be a writable location and any parent directories must already exist.

+-   `remote_env_var_path` (string) - Environment variables required within
+    the remote environment are uploaded within a PowerShell script and then enabled by 'dot sourcing' the script immediately prior to execution of the main command or script.

+    The path the environment variables script will be uploaded to defaults to `C:/Windows/Temp/packer-ps-env-vars-UUID.ps1` where UUID is replaced
+    with a dynamically generated string that uniquely identifies the script.

+    This setting allows users to override the location the environment variable script is uploaded to.
+The value must be a writable location and any parent directories must already exist.

 -   `start_retry_timeout` (string) - The amount of time to attempt to *start* the remote process.
 By default this is "5m" or 5 minutes.
 This setting exists in order to deal with times when SSH may restart, such as a